rpardela/assetsc/README.md

+An example of a smart contract that allows the sale of shares for defined assets.

-I have prepared software that runs on Polygon Mumbai and Node.js platform.
+Software runs on Polygon Mumbai and Node.js platform.
 This is not NFT!

 # I. REQUIREMENTS